Thinking of joining us…

 Our Year 7 Admissions are coordinated by Warwickshire County Council (Warwickshire Admissions) on behalf of the school.
 If your daughter was born between 1st September 2009 and 31st August 2010, you may apply for her to sit the test for entry in September 2021.
 Candidates may sit the Entrance Test once only.

 To find out more about admissions or registering for the 11+, including how to register your daughter, please visit Warwickshire County Council's website or contact the Schools Admission Service on firstname.lastname@example.org or telephone 01926 742037 / 01926 74204

 Information and Important Dates for Parents and Carers

-During the summer term of 2019 parents/carers of all the children in Year 5 in Warwickshire primary/ junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
+During the summer term of 2020 parents/carers of all the children in Year 5 in Warwickshire primary/ junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
 Parents/carers will be asked to register if they want their child to be tested.
-Parent/carers of children not attending those schools can contact the Warwickshire Admissions to request that information or visit the Warwickshire Admissions website from Tuesday 7th May 2019.
+Parent/carers of children not attending those schools can contact the Warwickshire Admissions to request that information or visit the Warwickshire Admissions website for more information.